Before the Bell: Five things every Canadian investor needs to know

 Currencies and bonds

-The dollar steadied on Monday, edging away from four-month lows against the yen as investors turned their focus from political turmoil in Washington to the Federal Reserve’s annual central banking conference in Wyoming.
+The U.S. dollar steadied on Monday, edging away from four-month lows against the yen as investors turned their focus from political turmoil in Washington to the Federal Reserve’s annual central banking conference in Wyoming.

 The benchmark 10-year U.S. Treasuries yield skidded to 2.162 per cent on Friday, its lowest since late June, before closing at 2.194 per cent.
 It last stood at 2.199 per cent.